List of N Idioms:

 - Both of my children are great at swimming but my youngest is a notch above my oldest.

-make a mental note: to make an effort to remember something you don’t write down.
+make a mental note: to make an effort to remember something you don’t write down on paper.

 - You might want to make a mental note for the future that we also offer free delivery.